 In addition to housing institutional records, the archival wing of the repository also houses the records of several organizations that have an historical affiliation with Hunter College.
 Typical among these are the records of the Lenox Hill Neighborhood House, 1892-1994; the Records of the Women’s City Club of New York, 1916-2005; the Proceedings of the Board of Trustees of CUNY, 1928-2002; and the Board of Higher Education, 1938-1971 to name a few.

 The Special Collections wing of the repository houses rare books, multi volume works, encyclopedias, faculty publications, books greater than 14 centimeters in size, and non-book materials.
 The bulk of the book collection comprises early English and American literature.
 Two collections worth mentioning are the Eileen Cowe Historical Textbook Collection and the Muriel Fuller Book Collection.
 The former comprises historical textbooks in education while the latter consists of juvenile and young adult literature.
-Special Collections items are non-circulating and are accessible through the CUNY+ catalog.
+Special Collections items are non-circulating and can be searched for through OneSearch.
 The inclusion of books and non-book materials in Special Collections should adhere to the following criteria: